message/iata/BE.md

-Published 21.10.2021
+Published 02.11.2021
 1. Passengers are not allowed to enter.
 - This does not apply to:
 - nationals and residents of Switzerland and EEA Member States;
 - passengers with a "C" visa issued by Belgium;
 - passengers with a "C" visa issued by other Schengen Member State if traveling through Belgium to the country which issued the visa;
 - passengers with a "D" visa issued by a Schengen Member State;
-- residents of Australia, Bahrain, Canada, Chile, Chinese Taipei, Hong Kong (SAR China), Jordan, Korea (Rep.), Kuwait, Macao (SAR China), New Zealand, Qatar, Rwanda, Saudi Arabia, Singapore, Ukraine, United Arab Emirates and Uruguay, arriving from Australia, Bahrain, Canada, Chile, Chinese Taipei, Hong Kong (SAR China), Jordan, Korea (Rep.), Kuwait, Macao (SAR China), New Zealand, Qatar, Rwanda, Saudi Arabia, Singapore, Ukraine, United Arab Emirates and Uruguay;
+- residents of Argentina, Australia, Bahrain, Canada, Chile, Chinese Taipei, Colombia, Hong Kong (SAR China), Jordan, Korea (Rep.), Kuwait, Macao (SAR China), Namibia, New Zealand, Peru, Qatar, Rwanda, Saudi Arabia, United Arab Emirates or Uruguay, arriving from Argentina, Australia, Bahrain, Canada, Chile, Chinese Taipei, Colombia, Hong Kong (SAR China), Jordan, Korea (Rep.), Kuwait, Macao (SAR China), Namibia, New Zealand, Peru, Qatar, Rwanda, Saudi Arabia, United Arab Emirates or Uruguay;
 - merchant seamen;
 - passengers with a diplomatic passport traveling on duty;
 - students;